zuri-training/Team-118-Col-Films/README.md

 # COREELS Project Documentation {frontend development}

+### THIS DOCUMENTATION REFERS TO THE FRONTEND OF THE PROJECT

-This documentation is written for the frontend development of the Zuri project of team 118.
+This documentation is written for the frontend development of the Zuri project of team 118 by Jeremiah Lateef.

 ## The website's hosting platform

 - The site is hosted on [Coreels](https://coreels-team-118.netlify.app/)

+## Completed Pages

+#### THIS DOCUMENTATION REFERS TO THE FRONTEND OF THE PROJECT

+- [x] The mobile and desktop screen of the signup page has been completed.
+- [x] The mobile and desktop screen of the login page has been completed.
+- [x] The mobile and desktop screen of the landing page has been completed.
+- [x] The mobile and desktop screen of the team's page has been completed.
+- [ ] The mobile and desktop screen of the profile page has not been completed.
+- [x] The mobile and desktop screen of the upload page has not been completed.
+- [x] The mobile and desktop screen of the verification page has been completed.
+- [ ] The mobile and desktop screen of the upload page has not been completed.
+- [ ] The mobile and desktop screen of the explore page has not been completed.

 ## Developers {developers}

 This repository is built by Jeremiah Lateef for the Zuri Project.
 Other participants may contribute to the project in the future.

 - **Precious Worukwo** built the signup page.
 - **Precious Worukwo's** [repository](https://github.com/Preciousglows/Team-118-Col-Films-Precious) contains the sign-up page.
 It has been integrated into the repo.
 - **Joshua Ekwonye** built the login page.
 - **Joshua Ekwonye's** [repository](https://github.com/iamjooshua/Team-118-Col-Films/tree/main/Team-118-Col-Films-21-frontend-development-Login-Page) contains the login page.
 It has been added to the repository.

 ## Branches

 - The [Frontend-Development](https://github.com/jeremiahlateef/Team-118-Col-Films-21/tree/frontend-development-Jeremiah-%2321) branch contains the template for the header and footer of the mobile and desktop screens I built for all the pages.

 ## License {license}